a2k11/a2k11.github.io/_drafts/2020-01-12-fun-with-ruby-and-bottles.md

 And the Liskov Substitution Principle states if let's say a type **Raspberry** extends type **Fruit**, then a **Raspberry** object type can always be used wherever a **Fruit** object type is expected.
 Dynamically typed languages like `ruby`, rely on trust, expect these objects to respond appropriately to the message, and have presumptions about the message results.

 So polymorphism is woven into each of these ideas in order to better organize and describe our code.
-I created a simple code snippet below to show polymorphism and how it can be used to share information and override certain information.
+I created a simple code snippet below to show polymorphism and how it can be used to share information and override the parent class's data.

 {% highlight ruby %}